MengyangPu/EDTER/README.md

 | 70k	   |0.820 |0.837 |0.875 |0.833 |0.851 |0.890 |
 | 80k	   |0.817 |0.836 |0.873 |0.829 |0.848 |0.888 |

-**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [BaiDuNetdisk](https://pan.baidu.com/s/1JzlXAH8YnOEFiDncjSDZpA?pwd=mawm).**
+**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1I9C_FeV1hPM3lZzdAOkKSyeSl9OBw3Mm?usp=sharing) or [BaiDuNetdisk](https://pan.baidu.com/s/1JzlXAH8YnOEFiDncjSDZpA?pwd=mawm).**

 ### 4.3 The EDTER model pre-trained on the PASCAL VOC Context dataset